 When Shaykh Abdullah emerged from this seclusion, at the age of twenty, he was conscripted into the Turkish Army.
 He was sent to the Battle of Safar Barlik in the Dardanelles, where he was shot through the heart but miraculously survived, experiencing elevated spiritual states when he was close to death.
 Shaykh Abdullah entered another five year seclusion when he was thirty years old.

-Shaykh Abdullah had two daughters to his wife Halima.
-After Shaykh Sharifuddin passed away, a delegation came from King Faruq of Egypt to convey the condolences of the King, as Shaykh Sharifuddin had many followers in Egypt.
+Shaykh Abdullah had two daughters with his wife Halima.
+Just before Shaykh Sharifuddin passed away in 1936, he appointed Shaykh Abdullah as his successor.
+Upon his death, a delegation from King Faruq of Egypt came to convey the condolences of the King, as Shaykh Sharifuddin had many followers in Egypt.
 One of the Princes who came with the delegation asked for the hand of Shaykh Abdullah’s younger daughter in marriage, which was accepted and the marriage took place.
-Shaykh Abdullah moved from Turkey to Egypt and later to Alleppo in Syria.
+Shaykh Abdullah then moved from Turkey to Egypt and later to Aleppo in Syria.

 Afterwards Shaykh Abdullah moved from Aleppo to Homs and then to Damascus.
 He established an initial Centre in Damascus, bringing the Golden Chain of the Naqshbandi Order back to Damascus where Shaykh Khalid al-Baghdadi had previously had such a profound effect in the early 1800’s.
 Soon people of all walks of life began to crowd into this Centre, with food being served to hundreds of people each day.

 After his earlier long seclusions, Shaykh Abdullah went into over twenty seclusions, that varied in length from forty days to one year.
-Some of these seclusions were made in Madinah, Damascus, Jordan and in Baghdad at the tomb of Abdul Qadir Gilani.
-With each seclusion, his spiritual power and rank were raised.
+Some of these seclusions were made in Madinah, Damascus, Jordan and at the tomb of Shaykh Abdul Qadir Gilani in Baghdad.
+With each seclusion, his spiritual power and rank was raised.

 Shaykh Abdullah’s life was full of beneficial activity.
 He was always smiling and was never angry.
-He had no income, yet food was always abundant in his house, feeding up to two hundred people at a time, who often showed up unannounced.
-He helped the needy and sheltered many homeless in his mosque – he served humanity.
-He was the ‘Qutb’ or ‘Spiritual Pole’ of his time, otherwise known as the ‘Sultan Awliya’ – ‘King of the Friends of God’.
+He had no income, yet food was always abundant in his house, feeding up to two hundred people at a time, who often arrived unannounced.
+He helped the needy and sheltered many of the homeless in his mosque – he served humanity.

 He predicted the day he would die in 1973 and after passing away on this day, a doctor tried to revive him after he was clinically dead.
 He shocked and amazed the doctors and relatives present when he opened his eyes, put up his hand and asked for the doctor to stop.
-Four hundred thousand people came to his funeral prayers, as he laid in state, at the Mosque of Muhiyiddin Ibn Arabi.
+As he laid in state at the Mosque of Muhiyiddin Ibn Arabi, approximately four hundred thousand people prayed beside his body and attended his funeral.
 His successor, Shaykh Nazim prayed the funeral prayer and oversaw the burial of Shaykh Abdullah.

-He passed his the secret of the Naqshbandi Order to Shaykh Nazim Adil al-Haqqani.
+He passed the secret of the Naqshbandi Order to Shaykh Nazim Adil al-Haqqani.

 May God be well pleased with him.